- Rhinoplasty Overview

 Your Initial Consultation

-In your initial consultation, Dr. Zemmel will evaluate your face, including the skin and underlying bone/cartilage, the shape, and how you breath.
-He will discuss your goals for the surgery and whether you are a candidate for a rhinoplasty.
+In your initial consultation, Dr. Zemmel or Dr. Dassoulas will evaluate your face, including the skin and underlying bone/cartilage, the shape, and how you breath.
+They will discuss your goals for the surgery and whether you are a candidate for a rhinoplasty.

 Do not hesitate to ask any questions you may have, especially those regarding your expectations and concerns about the results.